oracle-livelabs/common/gitlab-workshop/runner/runner.md

 This lab assumes you have:
-* Completed all the previos Labs successfully
+* Completed all the previous Labs successfully